Funding competition Horizon Europe Guarantee

 Project finances

-Please enter your applied-for costs in GBP.
+Please enter the costs you have applied for in GBP.

 This must be calculated for each fund heading using the IFS conversion tool supplied.
+The costs you enter in the finance summary section must match column H on the currency conversion tool.Contact us

 If you need support with the application process, email us at support@iuk.ukri.org or call 0300 321 4357.
 Our phone lines are open from 9am to 12pm and 2pm to 5pm, Monday to Friday (excluding bank holidays).